What is Depreciation on Furniture?

 - Depreciation as on 31/12/2020 = $9,000 x 10% = $900

-On 01/01/2018 Henry Trading Inc., a cloth manufacturer purchased furniture worth $10,000 for office maintenance.
-Rate of deprecation is 25% D.B.
-You are required to calculate yearly depreciation and determine the year in which the value of the asset will be Nil or negligible.
+On 01/01/2018, Henry Trading Inc., a cloth manufacturer, purchased furniture worth $10,000 for office maintenance.
+The rate of depreciation is 25% D.B.
+You are required to calculate yearly depreciation and determine the year in which the asset’s value will be Nil or negligible.

 Depreciation on the furniture will be calculated as follows:

-Accordingly, 2032 will be the year in which furniture value will be NIL or negligible.
-Sometimes, assets may be sold and at the end of its useful life and generate some monitory benefits.
-Such amount needs to be reduced from assets total value before calculating depreciation.
-For Example, consider a straight-line method of depreciation, Furniture purchased for $11,000 having a useful life of 10 years and can be sold at the end of its useful life for $1,000.
-Here, for calculating depreciation we need to determine depreciable value by reducing scrap sale value i.e. $11,000 – $1,000 which is $10,000 and this amount will be split in between 10 years equally.
+Accordingly, 2032 will be the year furniture value will be NIL or negligible.
+Sometimes, assets may be sold at the end of their useful life and generate some monetary benefits.
+Such an amount must be reduced from the asset’s total value before calculating depreciation.
+For Example, consider a straight-line method of depreciation; Furniture purchased for $11,000 has a useful life of 10 years and can be sold at the end of its useful life for $1,000.
+Here, for calculating depreciation, we need to determine depreciable value by reducing scrap sale value, i.e., $11,000 – $1,000, which is $10,000, and this amount will be split between 10 years equally.
 Therefore, annual depreciation will be $1,000 ($10,000 / 10).

 Depreciation Rates for Furniture

 Different prevailing laws prescribe different rates for furniture depreciation.
-Generally, under the US Prevailing laws, furniture, fixtures, and related equipment life are assumed to be seven years in case of furniture is used in office locations.
-However, the life of furniture is reduced by two years and assumed as five years in case if the asset is used under areas other than office premises.
-Generally, the method of tax deprecation is 200% Declining Balance (D.B.)
+Generally, under the US Prevailing laws, furniture, fixtures, and related equipment life are assumed to be seven years in case furniture is used in office locations.
+However, the furniture life is reduced by two years and assumed as five years in case the asset is used in areas other than office premises.
+Generally, the method of tax depreciation is 200% Declining Balance (D.B.)